Proud19/projects.github.io/projects/cool-compiler.md

 # Cool Compiler (CS 143 - Compilers)
 This is a description of a Cool compiler project done as part of CS 143 (Compilers) at Stanford University.
 The compiler consists of several stages: lexical analysis, syntax analysis, semantic analysis, and code generation.
 The final output is MIPS assembly code that implements the given Cool program.

-This project was completed by [Your Name] and [Partner's Name] (if applicable).
+**NB: The repository for this project is private as per the Stanford University requirements as it contains potential solutions to assignments**

 ## Table of Contents
 1. [Overview](#overview)